jlarsson/inversio/README.md

 ```js
 var container = require('inversio')
 ```
 > A container is repository of components.
-It keeps track of their names, dependecies and how and when they are instantiated.
+It keeps track of their names, dependencies and how and when they are instantiated.

 ### Register a component
 ```js